One night, many years ago my son Richard came to the dinner table with a pencil and a notebook

 Had we discussed environmentalism?

 Richard read us his notes.
 Basically we’d spent 20 minutes arguing about vegetable soup.

 I was so relieved!

 But the experience served to wake me up.
-While there was something fun, and funny, about our vegetable soup discussion, this experiment made me realize dinnertime was a time I could reach my children and we could discuss important topics, share values and enlighten one another, broadening our perspectives.
+While there was something fun and funny about our vegetable soup discussion this experiment made me realize dinnertime was when I could reach my children and we could discuss important topics, share values and enlighten one another, broadening our perspectives.

 Recently only my youngest child was at home, and since she is so past the era of pencil and paper, she used her smart phone to video my husband and I in a discussion, okay a debate.